 Head to this page, accept the license agreement, and download

 Before downloading this JAR you may need to sign up for a free account with Oracle.
-We recommend downloading version 18.104.22.168 or greater of the Oracle JDBC driver.
+We have had success with the latest version at the time of this writing, 19.3 (even with older Oracle 12c databases), but any version should work.

 Metabase will automatically make the Oracle driver available if it finds the Oracle JDBC driver JAR in the Metabase plugins directory when it starts up.
 All you need to do is create the directory, move the JAR you just downloaded into it, and restart Metabase.